chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 ### E1 - Comfort

-#### Namaari/Khaang Hook
+#### Namaari/Khaan Hook

 > **EXT.
 MOUNTAINTOP - DUSK**

 - Namaari and her crew are surveying from a lookout point, making camp
 - A glow appears, just on the horizon, along a river
-	- Junior Soldier: “Khaang could’ve arrived sooner at Talon.”
+	- Junior Soldier: “Khaan could’ve arrived sooner at Talon.”
 	- her Serlot roars a yawn.
-	- Namaari, “Raya will know Khaang is our scout, barging in on a large noisy Serlot.”
+	- Namaari, “Raya will know Khaan is our scout, barging in on a large noisy Serlot.”
 - Namaari turns back to an older soldier
 	- “Admiral Thaanh, can’t we find another route back home to Fang?”
 	- “Princess, if you want to arrive home in three days, without meeting any Druun, then we need to go through Heart.”
 	- Namaari’s reluctant.
 	- “I know how much that night hurt you, fifteen years go.
 I was there, too.
 But if Raya is out to steal the Gem shards from every tribe, then your mother needs to make plans.”
 	- (What?
 Namaari, hurt?
 Wasn’t she the one who backstabbed Raya?) #payme
 - “Okay, Admiral.
-Let’s hope Khaang succeeds in…”
+Let’s hope Khaan succeeds in…”

 #### Goodbye Boun